DLSU-Manila-LBYCP12/FinalProjectRequirements/README.md

 - Documentation: IEEE Conference Paper format: https://www.ieee.org/conferences_events/conferences/publishing/templates.html
 - Justify the significance, technical difficulty, and social impact of your chosen problem.
 - Highlight the specific division of tasks between group members.
-- Mind the license of your code and your sources [MAKE SURE TO READ AND FOLLOW LICENSES!], [YOU SHOULD ALSO CREATE A LICENSE FOR YOUR CODE!]
+- Mind the license of your code and your sources [MAKE SURE TO READ AND FOLLOW LICENSES!!!, YOU SHOULD ALSO CREATE A LICENSE FOR YOUR CODE!]
 Ex.:
 ```
 The MIT License (MIT)